 As recommended by the Sarbanes-Oxley Act and the Code, the Audit Committee includes at least one financial expert, who must have in-depth experience and knowledge of financial statements, international accounting principles and internal controls and procedures for financial reporting.
 The Board has concluded that Mr. Chapman and Mr. Jonkhart meet these requirements.

-Our Audit Committee met seven (7) times during 2012 in regular meetings.
-Throughout the year, the members of the audit committee were in close contact with our Executive Officers.
-Principal items discussed during the meetings and through contacts with our Executive Officers included the review of annual and quarterly financial statements and disclosures, review of external auditor's reports, review of activities and results in respect of our continued Sarbanes Oxley compliance, review of the external auditor's audit plan for 2012, review of internal audit reports, the internal auditor's audit plan for 2013, review of the Company's compliance, risk management policies and integrity and fraud, review of the Company's tax planning policies, review of the functioning of the audit committee, the audit committee charter and the audit committee cycle.
+Our Audit Committee met nine (9) times during 2013.
+Throughout the year, the members of the audit committee were in close contact with our Chief Executive Officer and our Chief Financial Officer.
+Principal items discussed during the meetings and through contacts with our Chief Executive Officer and our Chief Financial Officer included the review of annual and quarterly financial statements and disclosures, review of external auditor's reports, review of activities and results in respect of our continued Sarbanes Oxley compliance, review of the external auditor's audit plan for 2013, review of internal audit reports, the internal auditor's audit plan for 2014, review of the Company's compliance, risk management policies and integrity and fraud, review as a matter of course of their functions, review of the Company's tax planning policies, review of the functioning of the audit committee, the audit committee charter and the audit committee cycle.
+In addition, the Audit Committee had initial discussions with management and the external auditor in relation to relevant accounting topics with respect to the ILFC Transaction.

 Our Nomination and Compensation Committee selects and recruits candidates for the positions of the Chief Executive Officer, Non-Executive Director and Chairman of the Board of Directors and makes recommendations in respect of their remuneration, bonuses and other terms of employment.
 In addition the Nomination and Compensation Committee approves the remuneration, bonuses and other terms of employment and appoints the members of the Group Portfolio and Investment Committee, the Group Treasury and Accounting Committee and the Group Executive Committee and recommends candidates for the Audit Committee and plans the succession within the Board of Directors and committees.
 It is chaired by the Chairman of our Board of Directors and is further comprised of up to three Non-Executive Directors appointed by the Board of Directors.
-The current members of our Nomination and Compensation Committee are Mr. Korteweg (in the Chair), Mr. Warden, Mr. Jonkhart and Mr. Dacier.
+The current members of our Nomination and Compensation Committee are Mr. Korteweg (in the Chair), Mr. Warden, Mr. Al Noaimi and Mr. Dacier.